The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Devouring Brand**

-A line of fire appears at cardinals and slowly moves towards the centre, leaving intercardinal quadrants safe.
+A line of fire appears at cardinals and slowly moves towards the center, leaving intercardinal quadrants safe.

 **Searing Breeze**